San Marino in the Eurovision Song Contest 2020

-San Marino planned to participate in the Eurovision Song Contest 2020, which was scheduled to be held in Rotterdam, Netherlands.
+San Marino was set to be represented at the Eurovision Song Contest 2020, which was scheduled to be held in Rotterdam, Netherlands.
 Italian singer Senhit was chosen to represent the nation with her song "Freaky!".
 Sammarinese broadcaster San Marino RTV (SMRTV) internally selected the singer, while her song was selected through a national final entitled Digital Battle.
 Senhit previously represented San Marino in the 2011 contest, but failed to qualify for the final.
 Due to the COVID-19 pandemic in Europe during 2020, the Eurovision Song Contest was cancelled in mid-March 2020.
 "Freaky!" was subsequently an entry for several replacement events including Eurovision: Europe Shine a Light, Der kleine Song Contest and Sveriges 12:a.
 Senhit announced during the former of the three that she would return to represent the nation at the 2021 contest the following year.